Mission and Purpose

 100% of all contributions go directly to fund the programs we support.
 Foundation staff and business expenses are contributed voluntarily or by the for-profit sponsoring company.
 Meridian is a 501c3 not for profit charity, EIN # 68-0444965.

-To make a donation by check, you may send it to our PO Box listed below.
+To make a donation by check, you may send it to our address listed below.

 Donate by Credit Card: